 The Chinese government had the Security Export Control System which only regulates items related to weapons of mass destruction.
-In June 2017, many consumer goods and technologies related to ordinary weapons were added to the control subjects and at the same time Export Control bills (the Exit Management System Law), which include new measures such as retaliatory measures, re-export control and deemed export control, were announced and in July 2017, public comment was received.
+In June 2017, many consumer goods and technologies related to ordinary weapons were added to the control subjects and at the same time Export Control bills (the Exit Management System Law) (first draft), which include new measures such as retaliatory measures, reexport control and deemed export control, were announced and in July 2017, public comment was received.
+Since then, the Chinese government considered the matter, and the second draft was released on December of 2019 after revising the first draft.
+Public comment was received until January 26 of 2020.
 Details of the System is still unclear because a list of specific control subject items is not announced yet.
 However, there are provisions which are suspected to be inconsistent with the WTO Agreement as shown below.
 The system has a risk to affect the trade and investment environment between Japan and China depending on its operation.